leonard-seydoux/earth-data-science/lectures/slides.md

 Random search to find $\theta^*$.

-__Pros__: easy to implement, scalable, uncertainty estimation, can include prior knowledge.
+- Pros: easy to implement, scalable, uncertainty estimation, can include prior knowledge.

-__Cons__: not exhaustive, can be slow to converge.
+- Cons: not exhaustive, can be slow to converge.

 </div>
 <div style="flex-basis: 30%" align=center>